GoogleChrome/kino/src/api/04-technical-apis/10-encrypted-media-extensions.md

 **Try it:** [Download this video](https://storage.googleapis.com/kino-assets/encrypted-media-extensions/encrypted.mp4) and try playing it in any video player on your device.
 You'll notice you won't be able to.
 But when you run the same video in this application, it plays just fine.

-The [Encrypted Media Extensions API] allows web application developers to interact with a set of components that can make sure the decryption and playback only takes place for users that are allowed to access that particular piece of media content.
+The [Encrypted Media Extensions API] allows applications to decrypt media on the fly.
+It handles media keys and license exchange and it can also directly render the media.

-These are the main components the Encrypted Media Extensions API interacts with:
+The main components the Encrypted Media Extensions API interacts with are:

 * **Application:** Your video application, usually written in HTML5 and JS.
 * **Key System:** A decryption or protection system, e.g. Clear Key, Widevine etc.
 * **License Server:** Static data or a web server returning the decrpytion keys.
 * **Content Decryption Module (CDM):** Software or firmware decrypting the media.

-**Note:** Some CDM systems not only decrypt the media, but also decode and output it directly having a direct access to the device's hardware, never returning the decrypted data back to the browser.
+**Note:** Some CDM systems have direct access to the device's hardware.
+Those systems don't return decrypted data back to the browser.
+Instead they decrypt, decode and output the media themselves.

-For a more detailed overview of the decryption flow make sure to check out the full data flow diagram in the Encrypted Media Extensions [specification].
+Check out the diagram in the Encrypted Media Extensions [specification] for a detailed overview of the decryption flow.

 ## Encrypting video